 Example of Unearned Revenue

-The journal entry ABC’s accounting team would create would depend on how the receipt of cash is initially recognised.
-If ABC puts the transaction through say its normal sales cash books, it will look like what we have below.
+ABC’s accounting team’s journal entry would depend on how the cash receipt is initially recognised.
+If ABC puts the transaction through the usual sales cash books, it will look like what we have below.

-Traditionally within accounting all balance day adjustments are reversed in the new reporting period, so as to keep the system cleaner and is less hastle in tracking all those adjustments.
+Traditionally within accounting, all balance day adjustments are reversed in the new reporting period to keep the system cleaner and more hassle-free in tracking all those adjustments.
 So the accounting team would process the reversal of the 31 March entry on 1 April as:

 |1 April||Unearned Revenue||$30,000|||

-This is assuming the work is completed by ABC in the next accounting period.
+This journal entry assumes ABC complete the work in the next accounting period.
 If any part of the project is not completed, and the transaction is material in ABC’s reporting, another balance day adjustment may need to be made.
-Otherwise the sales are fully reflected in the correct period (although no longer fitting within the conceptual frameworks, this is ensuring the matching of expenditure and revenue in the correct accounting period).
+Otherwise, the sales are fully reflected in the correct period (although no longer fitting within the conceptual frameworks, ensuring the matching of expenditure and revenue in the correct accounting period).